zsuzsaholler/bgse-dashboard-project/README.md

 The BGSE workbench provides a template to construct a statistical web service.

-The application is made up of a number of components.
+The application is made up of three components.

+ - DB Component:
+ - Analysis Component:
+ - Web Interface:

 Instalation
 ==============